-- Important that faculty not act independently on direct student requests, but refer students to accommodation policy and appropriate Dean (Associate Dean of the College or Assistant Dean for Student Affairs of the Law School).
+- Important that faculty not act independently on direct student requests, but refer students to accommodation policy and appropriate Dean (Associate Dean of the College (undergraduates) or Vice President for Student Affairs and Dean of Students (law school)).
 This ensures consistent handling and appropriate verification of a qualifying disability.

 - Mechanics of implementing offered accommodation(s) -- Dean's Letter of Approval for Disability Accommodations

 - Confidentiality of Accommodation/Disability/Medical Information -- share only on a "need to know" basis - - communicate with the appropriate Dean and let him/her handle third party communications

 - In some circumstances not involving disabilities (e.g., broken leg, acute trauma over family death or sexual assault, short-term depressive episode), Health and Counseling staff may contact the Associate Dean of the College (for undergraduates) or Vice President for Student Affairs and Dean of Students (for the law school) on behalf of a student for short-term assistance, or the appropriate Dean may work with a student to craft appropriate short-term adjustments.
 If faculty are contacted directly, they should refer the inquiry to the appropriate Dean.

 - Such short-term non-disability assistance/adjustments should not be used in place of formal disability accommodations process, but only in situations that do not suggest the presence of a qualifying disability, but which the appropriate Dean believes warrant assistance.

 E.g., "learning disability" and "hearing loss" are impairments,

 BUT they do not necessarily rise to the level of a "disability"

 Involves considerations of nature, severity, duration of impairment

 Evaluate in non-mitigated state: without treatment, medication, etc.

 - Major Life Activity